masih84/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Not using drop out made the model over-fitted.

 If a well known architecture was chosen:
 * What architecture was chosen?
+No spesific architecture used.
 * Why did you believe it would be relevant to the traffic sign application?
+AN
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+ The high accuracy percentage of validation and test shows the model is working.

 ### Test a Model on New Images